spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ## What about stack traces?

-Bluebird has them behind a flag that has slows it down about 5 times.
+Bluebird has them behind a flag that slows it down about 5 times.
 They're even longer than Q's `longStackSupport`: bluebird can give you the entire event chain.
 Simply enable the flag in development mode, and you're suddenly in debugging nirvana.